 - 2 tsp ground ancho chile powder (dried Poblano chilis)

 - 1 tsp dried oregano (Mexican if you can get it)

 - 3 tbsp white wine vinegar

 - 1 tsp salt

 - Freshly ground black pepper

 First you need to spatchcock or butterfly your chicken so that it can cook for evenly.
-It is really easy, but here is a clip of Alton Brown explaining how to do it.
+It is really easy.

 I fired up the barbeque and once the coals were hot I moved them to one side before placing the chicken on the other side so that it would cook by indirect heat.
 I cooked each side for about 25-30 mins and re-applied the marinade ever 10 mins or so.
 Once the thermometer read 75 C (165 F) I removed the chicken from the grill to a board and covered it in foil to rest while I grilled some spring onions (green onions)

 I cut it into 4 pieces and served it with the onions, salad and grilled tormatillo salsa.
 It was very moist and the ancho chilis added a real depth of flavour.